sofastack/sofastack-doc/sofa-rpc/en_US/Tracing-Usage.md

 * [SOFATracer](./SOFATracer-Usage)
 * [Skywalking](./Skywalking-Usage)

-If you wants to disable the tracing ability of SOFARPC, you can do it in two ways.
+If you want to disable the tracing ability of SOFARPC, you can do it in two ways.

 If you are using `rpc-sofa-boot-starter` in SOFABoot or Spring Boot environment, you can add a configuration `com.alipay.sofa.rpc.defaultTracer=` in `application.properties`.